cordialgerm/foe_foundry/data/5e_canonical/aboleth.md

 **Tail Swipe**.
 The aboleth makes one tail attack.

 **Psychic Drain (Costs 2 Actions)**.
-One creature charmed by the aboleth takes 10 (3d6) psychic damage, and the aboleth regains hit points equal to the damage the creature takes.
+One creature charmed by the aboleth takes 10 (3d6) psychic damage, and the aboleth regains hit points equal to the damage the creature takes.</statblock>